iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 ---
 layout: distill
 title: "It's Time to Move On: Primacy Bias and Why It Helps to Forget"
-description: "'The Primacy Bias in Deep Reinforcement Learning' (Nikishin et al. 2022) [1] demonstrates how the first experiences of a deep learning model can cause catastrophic memorization [2] and how this can be prevented.
+description: "'The Primacy Bias in Deep Reinforcement Learning' demonstrates how the first experiences of a deep learning model can cause catastrophic memorization and how this can be prevented.
 In this post we describe primacy bias, summarize the authors' key findings, and present a simple environment to experiment with primacy bias."
 date: 2024-05-07
 future: true
 htmlwidgets: true